 - 18.1.
 Partnership with parents and carers plays a key role in promoting a culture of co-operation between parents or carers and the school.
 Parents hold key information and have a critical role to play in their son/daughter's education.
 The school actively seek to work with parents and values the contribution they make.
 All parents of pupils with special educational needs or disabilities are treated as partners.
 Parents are also strongly encouraged to keep in regular contact with the school regarding their child's progress.
 The school will offer regular parents' evenings attended by the SENCO. - 18.2.
-The school will provide an annual report on their child's progress and will offer to meet parents at least three times per year, once in the Autumn term and at two other occasions throughout the academic year during which there will be the Pen Profile reviews.
+The school will provide an annual report on their child's progress and will offer to meet parents at least three times per year through the Pen Profile review process.
 The meetings will provide parents and carers with an opportunity to raise any concerns they have.
 These discussions will be led by a teacher with a good knowledge of the pupil.
 The pupil is encouraged to be involved in these discussions either as a participant in all or part of the meeting or through the gathering of the pupil's views as part of the meeting preparation.
 A record of the outcomes, action and support agreed through the discussion should be kept and sent to the parents or carers and shared with relevant school staff.